MelSumner/achira/README.md

-# achira
+# Achira
-Discord moderation bot for OSS community chat.
+Achira (ah-cheer-ah) is a Discord moderation bot for OSS community chat.
 There are really useful bots already in existence, but this bot is scoped to our specific desired functionality (without the extras).

 ## intended functionality